Nasal and paranasal sinus cancer organisations

 If you have a question about cancer, and you are in the UK or Ireland, you can contact our team of specialist cancer information nurses using this form, or by telephoning freephone 0808 800 40 40.

 If you would like to talk to someone affected by cancer, share experiences or find information, you can visit our Cancer Chat forum.

 The British Dental Health Foundation is an independent charity working to bring about improved standards of oral health care.
 This website has some good information about mouth cancer and caring for your mouth.

 The Squire Centre

 33-37 University Street

 Provides written information and telephone support to anyone who has any kind of facial disfigurement.
 Also provides a skin camouflage service so people can learn to apply specialist cover creams and powders.

 Let's Face It

 Westgate On Sea

 A UK national help organisation for people with facial disfigurement.
 Offers telephone support, a service to link up people in similar situations, dietary and medical advice, social activities, resources, and a newsletter.
 Also provides support to people with facial palsy.
-Provides information on camouflage make up.

 The Mouth Cancer Foundation